Bring your own app

 2. Client-side fetch calls must manually include the base path to correctly reach your endpoints

-Without these adjustments, your API routes will not build properly and your client-side fetch calls will fail by targeting the wrong URL.
+Without these adjustments, your client-side fetch calls will fail by targeting the wrong URL.
 Implement these patterns in all your APIs and client-side data fetching functions:

 1// /src/pages/api/data.ts